timtrenk/HumanIntelligenceChain/vertebra/coccyx/codex_engine_ascent_block_1/codex_engine/glossary_material_resonance.md

 # 🧬 Codex Engine Glossary – Functional Material Definitions
+> 📝 **Note:**
+The following gem, stone, and light thread names are not symbolic or mystical.
+They are used purely as functional shorthand — to help me, the author remember the **frequency, pattern, or role** that each one represents.
+Each material points to a defined **function**, not belief.

 This glossary defines the use of resonance materials in the Codex Engine.
 These are not symbolic or mystical.
 Each is treated as a functional design input rooted in resonance logic.